kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/The Forgotten People.md

 year: "1942"
 ---

-I have one takeaway from this: “post-war Australia should not become socialist, because they thrive on an economy where ”
+I have one takeaway from this: “post-war Australia should not become socialist, because we should build a society where the middle class thrives”.